Get

 8. Get Them on Antiparasitic Medications

 There are multiple parasites that can impact dogs, including fleas, heartworms, and intestinal parasites.
-Prescription medications from your vet can help to prevent and treat these parasites.
-Talk to your vet at your pup’s first puppy visit about getting them started on these medications as well as how frequently you will need to give them.
+Prescription medications from a vet can help to prevent and treat these parasites.
+Talk to a vet at your pup’s first puppy visit about getting them started on these medications as well as how frequently you will need to give them.
 Puppies will require larger doses as they grow, so buying in bulk may not be the best choice until they’ve reached their adult size.

 9. Socialize Them